 Within the Christian tradition, this kind of mutual caring is often referred to as pastoral care.
 In many ways, over the years, pastoral care has become identified as something that clergy do for people in the congregation.
 Pastoral care evolved into a service, offered by clergy and received by lay people.
-We are coming to recognize, however, the inadequcy of that model.
+We are coming to recognize, however, the inadequacy of that model.
 While clergy always have a role to paly in pastoral care, many elements of pastoral care can and should be offered by lay people who have been prepared for this ministry.
 Jesus called us to love one another as he loves us -- and part of living into this teaching is living into a shared model of mutual care and support.

 At Trinity, we are evolving a ministry of pastoral care that includes clergy, staff, and lay people in appropriate ways.
 The leadership team for pastoral care includes both clergy and lay coordinators who together monitor the pastoral needs of the congregation and coordinate an appropriate response.
 Our hope is that this model both empowers people as caregivers and responds better to the needs of the Trinity community.

 If you find yourself in need of care, or have a concern about another member of the congregation, please reach out to me or to one of our Care Coordinators.
 You can connect with our Pastoral Care Team at email@example.com.